-Beading can be a fun, relaxing, and wonderfully creative outlet with lots of possibilities — if you get started on the right track.
-To help you move in that direction, I've put together the following list of common beading mistakes, along with some tips on how to avoid them.
+Beading can be a fun, relaxing, and wonderfully creative outlet with lots of possibilities—if you get started on the right track.
+To help you move in that direction, we've put together the following list of common beading mistakes, along with some tips on how to avoid them.

 01 of 05

 When you're just starting out, it is tempting to jump into a beading project or tackle a pattern using whatever beads you have on hand.
 Sometimes this works, but sometimes it may not.
 The beadwork may not lie flat or hold its intended shape, beads may appear to be spaced incorrectly, or your completed design simply may not look right and you can't figure out why.

 One example is loom beadwork which will always look more uniform when it is done with Japanese cylinder beads.

 Before you chalk this up to faulty technique, consider whether the real culprit is your beads.
 If you use beads that are even slightly different from those called for by a project's instructions, in size, shape, or even manufacturer, your beadwork is bound to look different from the example.
 That's because minor variations in bead geometry are compounded by the large number of beads in most beadwork.
 For instance, using a larger bead size than called for in the project instructions can have a big impact on the thread tension of the project.

 With experience, you'll learn to select appropriate substitute beads for the projects and patterns you encounter.
 In the meantime, stick to project instructions as closely as possible, or make substitutions only when the project suggests other types of beads.

 02 of 05